— by Renard N. Bansale —

 - For those in charge of dance choreography to also become eligible, the submitted feature must contain choreographed dancing in no less than 10% of the total runtime (including all credits).

-- The producer(s) will provide written proof as well as visual material describing the direct involvement of no more than four would-be recipients.
+- The producer(s) will provide written proof as well as visual material describing the direct involvement of no more than four would-be recipients per production.
 Any dispute among would-be recipients must be resolved by the 31st of December of the qualifying year.

 - Members from the (theoretical) Stunts branch will be invited to participate in the nominating committee, which will evaluate submitted features for eligibility and release a list of eligible features.
 From these, the entire Stunts branch will rank up to five features in order of preference and produce five nominees for final voting by the entire Academy.